-The following table describes the new methods available in Oracle Database 19c Release for using this feature:
+The following table describes the methods available in Oracle Database 21c Release for using this feature:

-Method Description setSecondsToTrustIdleConnection(int secondsToTrustIdleConnection) Sets the time in seconds to trust a recently-used or recently-tested database connection and skip the validation test during connection checkout. getSecondsToTrustIdleConnection() Retrieves the value that was set using the setSecondsToTrustIdleConnection(int) method.
+Method Description setSecondsToTrustIdleConnection(int secondsToTrustIdleConnection) Sets the time in seconds to trust a recently- used or recently-tested database connection and skip the validation test during connection checkout.

+Method Description getSecondsToTrustIdleConnection() Retrieves the value that was set using the setSecondsToTrustIdleConnection(int) method.